GliaX/tourniquet/README.md

 * [Russian](assembly_instructions/INSTRUCTIONS_RU.md) (_Pending_)

 ## Injection molding - WARNING
 We have presented injection molding files in the [`injection_molding`](injection_molding) folder.
 The injection molded tourniquet has not yet been deployed and is in the process of being tested at this time.
+Follow best practices for injection molding and assemble parts as above.

 ## License
 See the [LICENSE file](LICENSE) for more details of the GPLv3 license.
 These files are also available as Creative Commons By Attribution ShareAlike if desired.